Ido Kedar: Appearances

+Authorship dispute

+The authenticity of Kedar's authorship has been debated, reflecting the broader scientific consensus that facilitated communication (FC) and the rapid prompting method (RPM) are not reliable methods of communication.
+Major scientific and professional organizations, including the American Speech–Language–Hearing Association, have concluded that these methods lack high-quality scientific evidence of efficacy, and that in FC, it is typically the facilitator, not the disabled person, who is the source of the communication.
+Adjunct professor of linguistics at the University of Pennsylvania and expert in Augmentative and Alternative Communication, Katharine Beals, has pointed out that nonverbal autistic individuals such as Kedar who require a nearby facilitator to communicate, even without physical contact, may be responding to auditory and visual cues, a known psychological phenomenon, so that the facilitator may be authoring some or all of the communication.

-Kedar's writings were cited as supporting examples by Melanie Heyworth, Timothy Chan, and Wenn Lawson in Frontiers in Psychology of why "At the very least, as researchers, we have a duty of care to acknowledge and listen to the voices of FC/RPM users who have become independent of physical support and who have irrefutably demonstrated cognitive and communicative competence."
-In a response to this article, Katharine Beals asserted that "facilitator influence need not involve physical contact: auditory and visual cues... can also influence messages."
-She pointed out that nonverbal autistic individuals (such as Kedar) who require a nearby facilitator to communicate, even without physical contact, may be responding to the known psychological phenomenon of cueing, so that the facilitator is authoring some or all of the communication.
+In writings attributed to Kedar, there is criticism of the dismissal of autistic voices who use facilitated communication.
+Kedar's writings were cited as supporting examples by advocates for facilitated communication Melanie Heyworth, Timothy Chan (himself a facilitated communicator), and Wenn Lawson in Frontiers in Psychology: "At the very least, as researchers, we have a duty of care to acknowledge and listen to the voices of FC/RPM users who have become independent of physical support and who have irrefutably demonstrated cognitive and communicative competence."
+In response to this article, Beals pointed out that "facilitator influence need not involve physical contact: auditory and visual cues... can also influence messages."